vishal-12/fluentd-kafka-to-splunk/README.md

 		Splunk server will be accessible after image creating.
 		- https://<server>:8000

 Once, all server are up and running.
-Push the logs into Kafka Producer and fluentd will pull the log from the broker which is added in the configuration file.
+Push the logs into Kafka Producer and fluentd will pull the log from the broker.

 Before pushing a logs in the kafka server.
 Please create a topic and partitions.
-Access the kafka image wth command docker exec -ti --user root <container_id> bash
+Access the kafka image with command docker exec -ti --user root <container_id> bash

 Once you enter .
 Create a topic with the help below command kafka-topics --create --topic fluentd-poc --bootstrap-server localhost:39092